 To be perfectly fair, this child protection act has been around for a long time, and for good reason.
 Children should not be able to access or view content that’s inappropriate to them.

-What’s 100% hypocritical about this is that anyone can easily access pornography at the click of a mouse – child, adult, senior, or otherwise!
+What’s 100% hypocritical about this is that anyone with an unprotected internet connection can easily access pornography at the click of a mouse – child, adult, senior, or otherwise!

 But before another YouTuber whines they’re going to lose their poo – because they draw adult-oriented cartoons, and that makes their content incredibly ambiguous – I agree.
 YouTube needs to sort some of this out before they start acting like the righteousness police.